thompsonplyler/adam/README.md

 ### Manual real-time verification

 1. Start backend and frontend as above.
-2. In the web app, click Create Game and copy the game code.
+2. Start Electron (see below), click "Start Game" to create a code.
-3. Open two browser tabs to `/game/CODE`, join with two different names.
+3. In the web app, enter the code on the home screen to join from each player.
-4. Submit a story in one tab.
-The other tab should update nearly instantly (socket `state_update`).
+4. Each player submits a story; the first player to join sees "Start Game" once all are ready.
+Starting the game flips everyone to "In Progress".

 ## Frontend (React + Vite)